lukso-network/website-support-center/docs/migration/introduction.md

 The migration process started on the 4th of July, 2023.
 As stated in the [Migration Article](https://medium.com/lukso/the-lyxe-migration-process-374053e5ddf5) the bridge is planned to stay open up to 4 years until July 2027, allowing anyone to migrate.
 The Foundation for the New Creative Economies can pause the migration bridge.
 Please refer to the official announcements from the [LUKSO Twitter Account](https://twitter.com/lukso_io).

-## Will LYXe be deprecated after the migration bridge closes?
+## Will LYXe be deprecated when migration closes?

 Since LYXe is the official representation of LYX on Ethereum that was used to power off the [rICO](https://medium.com/lukso/re-launching-the-reversible-ico-5289989ce7ed), the token itself will exist forever.
 However, we can not guarantee any price differences from LYXe to LYX after they can not be migrated anymore.